 Trade and other assets include current income taxes recoverable, rent and other receivables, prepaid assets, short-term investments and CN Tower inventory.
-The decrease from March 31, 2021 is primarily due to an increase resulting from the reopening of the attractions which requires prepayments and increase in current taxes receivable due to net losses, partially offset by the collections of some trade receivables.
+The decrease from March 31, 2021 is primarily due to the collections of some trade receivables, the receipt of prior year income tax refunds, partially offset by an increase in current taxes receivable due to net losses year-to-date.